-If you’re a female, take care with this tactic.
-A female by herself may attract not just potential friends, but predators, as well.
+If you’re a woman, take care with this tactic.
+A woman by herself may attract not just potential friends, but predators, as well.
 As in all other instances, be careful about the kind of information you disclose until you get to know them better.

 As I mentioned earlier in the article, the bravery I have now, I absorbed from the countless adventurers I met while living my formerly safe and routine life in Jamaica.
 Back then, I felt a need to overthink and over-calculate every risk and then would end up never taking any.

 That said, if you see someone who looks like the kind of person you would like to have in your social circle, approach them when you get the chance.

 I pet almost every dog I run into on the trails, have a quick chat with their owners, and then move on.
 Once or twice, I’ve had a chat that was so interesting, we exchanged numbers and hung out some other time.